solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ## Task 2: Configuring a server parameters

-In order to demonstrate some of the existing and new features of Azure Databse for PostgreSQL, we will have you modify some server parameters to support Lab 2.
+In order to demonstrate some of the existing and new features of Azure Databse for PostgreSQL, we will have you modify some server parameters to support this lab.
 Note that you may or may not need to do this when running your own environments and appications.

 - Under **Settings**, select **Server parameters**.
 - In the tabs, select **Static**, notice only static items are shown.